eduardamsc/FEUP-GOLO/README.md

 Work developed for Operations and Logistics' Management (GOLO).

-note: Files ci_ are the reading sheets corresponding to individual case studies and files cg_ correspond to group case studies.
+note: Files caseStudyIndividual_ are the reading sheets corresponding to individual case studies and files caseStudy_ correspond to group case studies.

 ## Group Case Studies
 The following case studies consisted of articles on companies we must analyse, reflect upon and answer some questions on under a presentation as a group.